 Section 4.1.5 of this EA describes ESA requirements for all federal projects.
 Section 7 of the ESA requires consultations with Federal wildlife management agencies, such as the USFWS and NMFS, for projects that may affect listed species.
-FHWA is currently consulting with the USFWS and NMFS for this project.
+FHWA has completed consultation with the USFWS and NMFS for this project and received their concurrence on determinations of effect to protected species.